shafiahmed/aenism/source/posts/2014-01-21-hello-world.html.markdown

 ---
-title: Hello World
+title: Prologue
 date: 2014-01-21 03:59 UTC
 category: general
 tags: aenism
 ---

 It's still January, not too late to add having a new blog to my resolutions.
-My last good blog *aentan.com* lasted two point five years and was decently successful.
+My last decently successful blog *aentan.com* lasted just under three years.
 I had a couple of [Hacker News front page articles](https://www.hnsearch.com/search#request/all&q=aentan.com&sortby=points+desc), a repost on [Lifehacker](http://lifehacker.com/5899592/overthinking-and-your-child+like-mind) and various job opportunities.
-Problem was… maintaining a WordPress site in a shared hosting environment became too much of a chore and I let it slip.
+Problem was… maintaining a WordPress site in a shared hosting environment became too much of a chore.
 Dreamhost was a hundred bucks a year.
 Didn't make sense anymore.

 I tried to develop my own blog engine [*Pure*](http://writeonpure.com) and wrote a couple of articles on it.
 It was an ambitious project in which articles are visually composed like Keynote or Powerpoint slides.
 It's a Javascript monster.
 I spent a year developing it with my free time but it didn't stick with me.
 I have to use a browser to write and I couldn't do it offline.
 Still feels like a lot of work.